thejananda/webdriverIO.demo/README.md

-Note:please dont run test when you are behind your company proxy
+to install modules do
+npm install
+to run test case that are inside specs folder run npm test

+to generate report
+npm run allure-report